1 Quantity, function, space

 1.2 Functions

-• the input is the altitude on your hike up Pikes Peak; the output is the air temperature.
+The input is the altitude on your hike up Pikes Peak to its peak elevation of 14,115 feet; the output is the air temperature.
 Typically, as you gain altitude the temperature goes down.

 A function is a mathematical concept for taking one or more inputs and returning an output.
 In calculus, we will deal mainly with functions that take one or more quantities as inputs and return another quantity as output.

 But sometimes we will work with functions that take functions as input and return a quantity as output.
-And there will even be functions that take a function as an input and return a function as output.
+And, perhaps surprisingly, there will be functions that take a function as an input and return a function as output.

 In a definition like \(f(x) \equiv \sqrt{\strut x}\), think of \(x\) as the name of an input.
 So far as the definition is concerned, \(x\) is just a name.
 We could have used any other name; it is only convention that leads us to choose \(x\).
 The definition could equally well have been \(f(y) \equiv \sqrt{\strut y}\) or \(f(\text{zebra}) \equiv \sqrt{\strut\text{zebra}}\).